Lanceamillion/ChemECarShield/README.md

 1. To download this repository navigate to [github.com/Lanceamillion/ChemECarShield](https://github.com/Lanceamillion/ChemECarShield) (you may already be here)
-2. In the top left Code>Download ZIP
+2. In the top right Code>Download ZIP
 3. Extract the .zip to a convenient location (Maybe your desktop or documents folder)
 4. Done!